Judges appear skeptical of DOJ move to dismiss Flynn case, as his lawyer alleges 'government misconduct'

 Rule 48(a) of the Federal Rules of Criminal Procedure states that prosecutors “may, with leave of court, dismiss an indictment, information, or complaint."
 At issue Friday is the amount of discretion "with leave of the court" gives trial judges when the federal government decides it no longer wants to pursue a criminal case.

-Fox News' Bill Mears and Ronn Blitzer contributed to this report.
+Fox News' Ronn Blitzer contributed to this report.